wolz-CODElife/waku-vue-poll/README.md

-# Vue 3 + TypeScript + Vite Starter Template
+# WAKU VUE POLL

-Welcome to the Vue 3 + TypeScript + Vite starter template!
-This template provides a solid foundation for developing Vue.js applications with TypeScript using the Vite build tool.
-To get started, follow the steps below:
+Welcome to the poll app built with Waku and Vue3!
+This poll app is a simple spin-off of the popular [Kahoot](https://kahoot.com/) with short-lived sessions/storage of the poll.

 ## How the app works